ChanthMiao/ghc-wiki-mirror/dependent-haskell.md

 while still also supporting easy interaction with other code that uses puns.
 [Proposal 270](https://github.com/ghc-proposals/ghc-proposals/pull/270) describes
-a way that might happen; the additional support of [local modules](https://github.com/ghc-proposals/ghc-proposals/pull/283) would allow for even easier use of punned identifiers with pun-avoiding code.
+a way that might happen; the additional support of [local modules](https://github.com/ghc-proposals/ghc-proposals/pull/283) would allow for even easier use of punned identifiers in pun-avoiding code.

 More generally, we advocate the following principle: